The drug kratom is still legal to buy in the United States, but federal authorities appear intent on possibly changing that soon.

-That announcement comes at the same time that the Centers for Disease Control and Prevention (CDC) have made a separate public health warning about a multistate salmonella outbreak linked to kratom.
+That announcement comes at the same time that the Centers for Disease Control and Prevention (CDC) have made a separate public health warning about

 So far, 28 cases have been reported and 11 people have been hospitalized.
 There have been no deaths related to this outbreak.

 CDC officials said that no single brand or distributor has been named as a source for the outbreak.
 Currently, the CDC is recommending that individuals “not consume kratom in any form.”

 “This kratom outbreak is taking a number of forms.
 We’re talking about pills, powders, and teas, so there is a variety of kratom products associated with [it],” an FDA spokesperson told Healthline.

 The FDA spokesperson also confirmed that there is no connection between the destroyed kratom and the salmonella outbreak.
 Nonetheless, the spokesperson said this outbreak underscores the risks to consumers when products are subjected to insufficient manufacturing safety and oversight.

 In response, the American Kratom Association, a nonprofit group that fights for the rights of individuals to possess and consume kratom, issued their own statement to Healthline.